CAR T cell: Intracellular T cell signaling domain

 The intracellular T cell signaling domain lies in the receptor's endodomain, inside the cell.
 After an antigen is bound to the external antigen recognition domain, CAR receptors cluster together and transmit an activation signal.
 Then the internal cytoplasmic end of the receptor perpetuates signaling inside the T cell.

-Normal T cell activation relies on the phosphorylation of immunoreceptor tyrosine-based activation motifs (ITAMs) present in the cytoplasmic domain of CD3-zeta.
-To mimic this process, CD3-zeta's cytoplasmic domain is commonly used as the main CAR endodomain component.
+Normal T cell activation relies on the phosphorylation of immunoreceptor tyrosine-based activation motifs (ITAMs) present in the cytoplasmic domain of CD3ζ.
+To mimic this process, CD3ζ's cytoplasmic domain is commonly used as the main CAR endodomain component.
 Other ITAM-containing domains have also been tried, but are not as effective.

-T cells also require co-stimulatory molecules in addition to CD3 signaling in order to persist after activation.
+T cells also require co-stimulatory molecules in addition to CD3ζ signaling in order to persist after activation.
 For this reason, the endodomains of CAR receptors typically also include one or more chimeric domains from co-stimulatory proteins.
 Signaling domains from a wide variety of co-stimulatory molecules have been successfully tested, including CD28, CD27, CD134 (OX40), and CD137 (4-1BB).

-The intracellular signaling domain used defines the generation of a CAR T cell.
-First generation CARs include only a CD3-zeta cytoplasmic domain.
-Second generation CARs add a co-stimulatory domain, like CD28 or 4-1BB.
-The involvement of these intracellular signaling domains improve T cell proliferation, cytokine secretion, resistance to apoptosis, and in vivo persistence.
-Third generation CARs combine multiple co-stimulatory domains, such as CD28-41BB or CD28-OX40, to augment T cell activity.
-Preclinical data show the third-generation CARs exhibit improved effector functions and better in vivo persistence as compared to second-generation CARs.
+The intracellular signaling domain, and thus, the CAR structure, used defines the generation of a CAR T cell: